 Tax offset refers to the process of intercepting a noncustodial parent's federal and state tax refunds for the purpose of satisfying child support arrears.
 METSS only allocates to cases with current certified arrears.
-Tax offset processing is handled by METSS through automated interfaces with the Internal Revenue Service (IRS) and the State Tax Commission (STC).
+Tax offset processing is handled by METSS through automated interfaces with the Internal Revenue Service (IRS) and the Mississippi Department of Revenue.
 METSS provides for circumventing automatic processing when appropriate.

-The IRS and the State Tax Commission send collections to MDHS.
+The IRS and the Mississippi Department of Revenue (MDOR) send collections to MDHS.
 METSS automatically distributes receipts created through the tax offset collection process.
 IRS distributions occur nightly except for Non-TANF joint returns, which are held for six months.
 This is to allow for adjustments the IRS may submit to MDHS, if the spouse files an injured spouse appeal.
 The appeal for the IRS injured spouse form must be filed with the IRS.
 When this occurs the IRS may occasionally make "adjustments" to previous offsets.
 State Tax Collections are distributed after a 30 day hold period.
 This allows for potential injured spouse appeals.
-For the STC injured spouse appeal, the injured spouse must submit a written request for an administrative review to the Division of Field Operation, Customer Service.
+For the MDOR injured spouse appeal, the injured spouse must submit a written request for an administrative review to the Division of Child Support Enforcement, Customer Service.